 In life, when we realize the value of words of wisdom from loved ones, it may either be too late or we are too old to enjoy the benefit.

 Then, when we gain in age, our feelings of their superiority begin to lose some strength.
-As the teenage years begin to take over; we think perhaps they know very little.
-We begin to think they are old-fashioned or even out of touch as well.
+As the teenage years begin to take over, we think perhaps they know very little.
+We begin to think they are old-fashioned or even out of touch.

-Now older and arguably wiser, we think; what would they have thought about this.
-My father is gone now and I often think how great it would be to talk to him.
+Now older and arguably wiser, what would they have thought about this?
+My father is gone now, and I often think how great it would be to talk to him.

-If you are in the stage of believing your parents or loved ones are out of touch or don’t understand; may I suggest their words of advice will make your life better?
-One day, in the not to distant future, you will thank me; I guarantee it!!!
+If you are in the stage of believing your parents or loved ones are out of touch or don’t understand, may I suggest their words of advice will make your life better?
+One day, in the not-too-distant future, you will thank me; I guarantee it!!!